JavaZakariae/Spring5Certification/README.md

 # Preparation for the Spring 5 Certification

 This repository contains my code examples for the preparation of the certification.
+I have passed the certification on the 20th july of 2019, I have been certified with a score of 88%.
+This repos contains also good references to master the fundamentals of the framework, so It's not only for a certification purpose.

 The certification questions are based on the official [study-guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf), so I recommend to focus on those questions.
 In my opinion, if you can easily respond to those questions, you will pass the certification.